XRPLF/xrpl-dev-portal/content/concepts/tokens/demurrage.md

 Rather than continuously update all amounts in the XRP Ledger, this approach divides amounts of interest-bearing or demurraging tokens into two types of amount: "ledger values" recorded in the XRP Ledger, and "display values" shown to people.
 The "ledger values" represent the value of the currency at a fixed point, namely the "Ripple Epoch" of midnight January 1, 2000.
 The "display values" represent the amount at a later point in time (usually the current time) after calculating continuous interest or demurrage from the Ripple Epoch until that time.

 **Tip:** You can think of demurrage as similar to inflation, where the value of all assets affected by it decreases over time, but the ledger always holds amounts in year-2000 values.
-This does not reflect actual real-world inflation; demurrage is more like hypothetical inflation at a constant rate.
+This does not show actual real-world inflation; demurrage is more like hypothetical inflation at a constant rate.

 Thus, client software must apply two conversions: